sukalyanbisui/hacktoberfest2022/README.md

 This repository is for beginners and first timers.
 Just <a href="https://github.com/SJ-Kumar/hacktoberfest2022/blob/main/CREATING_A_PR.md">follow these steps</a> to fork->clone->edit->PR a request. <br>
 or <br>
-<br>You can refer to detailed steps in the following link:
+You can refer to detailed steps in the following link: https://github.com/SJ-Kumar/Github_Basics
-https://github.com/SJ-Kumar/Github_Basics

 What are you still thinking about??